Toenail infections are common. If you have one, your toenail changes colour and it can be uncomfortable, but there are many ways of treating it.

 What are the causes of a toenail infection?

-They can also be caused by bacteria, which can get under your toenail if your skin gets damaged.
+They can also be caused by bacteria, which can get under the toenail if the skin gets damaged.

 Toenail infection diagnosis